-- ➤ Winding event reports, using filtered data and showing all 12 currents at 4 or 8 samples per cycle, as well as the status of digital inputs and outputs. - ➤ Digital event reports, showing pickup of overcurrent and demand elements at 4 or 8 samples per cycle, as well as the status of digital inputs and outputs. - ➤ Differential event reports, showing differential quantities, element pickup, SELOGIC control equation set variables, and inputs and outputs at 4 or 8 samples per cycle, as well as the status of digital inputs and outputs. - ➤ Raw event reports, using unfiltered data at 4, 8, 16, 32, or 64 samples per cycle, as well as the status of digital inputs and outputs.
+- ➤ Winding event reports, using filtered data and showing up to 9 currents at 4 or 8 samples per cycle, as well as the status of digital inputs and outputs. - ➤ Digital event reports, showing pickup of overcurrent and demand elements at 4 or 8 samples per cycle, as well as the status of digital inputs and outputs. - ➤ Differential event reports, showing differential quantities, element pickup, SELOGIC control equation set variables, and digital inputs and outputs at 4 or 8 samples per cycle.

+➤ Raw event reports, using unfiltered data at 4, 8, 16, 32, or 64 samples per cycle, as well as the status of digital inputs and outputs.

-Use event report information in conjunction with the ACSELERATOR Analytic Assistant SEL-5601 Software to produce oscillographic type reports suitable for inclusion in analysis documents and reports.
-Figure 3 presents an example of event report data showing transformer inrush current.
+Event report information can be used in conjunction with the ACSELERATOR Analytic Assistant® SEL-5601 Software to produce oscillographic type reports suitable for inclusion in analysis documents and reports.
+An example of event report data showing transformer inrush current is presented in Figure 3.

-Sequential Events Recorder (SER)
+Seguential Events Recorder (SER)

-The relay SER stores the latest 512 entries.
+The relay SER stores the latest 512 entries using as many as 96 programmable relay elements.
 Use this feature to gain a broad perspective of relay element operation.
 Events that trigger an SER entry include: input/output change of state and element pickup/dropout.
 Each entry includes time data derived from an IRIG-B source, if used.

-The demodulated IRIG-B time-code input synchronizes SEL-387 time to within ±5 ms of the time-source input.
-A convenient source for this time code is the SEL-2032, SEL-2030, or SEL-2020 Communications Processor.
+The demodulated IRIG-B time-code input synchronizes the SEL-387A Relay time to within ±5 ms of the time-source input.
+A convenient source for this time code is the SEL-2032, the SEL-2030, or the SEL-2020 Communications Processor.